EPA’s certification is a useful tool for consumers and companies to identify safer cleaning products

 Companies have to submit the full ingredients to EPA for vetting.
 Nothing can violate the standard, including the “inert” ingredients or fragrance components.
 EPA also helps companies identify safer alternatives to problematic ingredients.

-Because it is part of the EPA, Safer Choice is gaining traction with a broad group of major brands and retailers.
+Because they are part of the EPA, Safer Choice and DfE are gaining traction with a broad group of major brands and retailers.
 You can check out the list of over 2,200 certified products here.
 Many more companies are seeking the certification and have already reformulated.
-In fact, Walmart, Target, and Amazon require or incentivize some of their suppliers to meet the Safer Choice standard.
+In fact, Walmart, Target, and Amazon require or incentivize some of their suppliers to meet the Safer Choice and DfE standards.
+Amazon has made it easier to find these products on their website with its Climate Pledge Friendly filter.
+Click the filter, then, in individual results, look for the Safer Choice of DfE logos under “Product Certifications.”

-The bottom line is that EPA’s Safer Choice label is helping to transform the marketplace.
+The bottom line is that EPA’s Safer Choice and DfE labels are helping to transform the marketplace.
 It gives consumers an assurance that a product avoids many known hazardous chemicals and has been vetted by the government.
 It incentivizes major brands and retailers to reformulate their products with safer alternatives.

-So to help yourself and the planet: look for the Safer Choice label and ask your favorite retailer where the Safer Choice products are located, and tell them to stock more Safer Choice certified products in their stores.
+So to help yourself and the planet: look for the Safer Choice and DfE labels and ask your favorite retailer where the Safer Choice and DfE products are located, and tell them to stock more Safer Choice and DfE certified products in their stores.